In the Face of Federal Targeting of Immigrants, 18 Pardons Granted to Immigrants Facing Deportation and Immigration-Challenges

 Lorena Borjas, 57, was convicted of Criminal Facilitation in the Fourth Degree in 1994, as a result of being entrapped as a victim of human trafficking.
 Ms. Borjas, a transgender woman from Mexico, has since become a strong advocate for transgender and immigrant communities across the country, running HIV testing programs for transgender sex workers, and syringe exchange programs for transwomen taking hormone injections.
 She currently works as an educator at community health centers across New York City, and has received commendations from elected officials, advocates, and community members, including New York City Public Advocate Letitia James.
 With this pardon, she hopes to obtain citizenship and avoid deportation, in order to effectively continue her advocacy work here in New York State.

 Alexander Shilov, 35, was convicted of Petit Larceny and Attempted Petit Larceny, from 2000 to 2004.
-As a teenager, newly immigrated from Estonia, the son of a hard-working single mother, Mr. Shilov developed a drug addiction leading him to commit the string of misdemeanors that now jeopardize his ability to stay in this country.
-For the past 13 years, Mr. Shilov has remained sober, and has worked his way from obtaining his GED to becoming a distinguished nurse at a Brooklyn long-term managed care provider.
+As a teenager, newly immigrated from Estonia, the son of a hard-working single mother, Mr. Shilov committed the string of misdemeanors that now jeopardize his ability to stay in this country.
+For the past 13 years, Mr. Shilov has worked his way from obtaining his GED to becoming a distinguished nurse at a Brooklyn long-term managed care provider.
 Additionally, Mr. Shilov frequently gives talks on overcoming addiction at hospital detox units, volunteers as a nurse in New York's Medical Reserve Corps, and provides bilingual services in his Russian-speaking community.
 A pardon will allow him to fight his current Order of Removal and pave the way for citizenship so that he may continue building a life with his fiancée and two infant children, and continue to support his elderly mother.

 Freddy Perez, 53, was convicted of Criminal Sale of a Controlled Substance in the Third Degree and Attempted Criminal Sale of a Controlled Substance in the Third Degree in 1993.
 Since then, he was worked as an electrician and has taken care of his autistic younger brother.
 Mr. Perez is an immigrant from the Dominican Republic and hopes to adjust his status to that of citizen.
 With a pardon, he can achieve this goal, as well as exercise guardianship over his brother.